 “But she’s weak,” Hector said, somberly, “I know she’s just a child.
 When we were her age, we were also weak.
 But we fought, and trained, and got stronger.
 And she hasn’t.
 And I feel like, if I were a better parent, she would.”
 “I see,” Eliwood said, “How does Lady Lyndis feel about this?”
 “Huh?”
 Hector said, “Oh.
 I, uh… haven’t talked to her about it.”
 Eliwood playfully smacked the back of Hector’s head.
 “You dullard!” he said, “Lyn’s her mother, not to mention your wife.
 She’d know if you’re a good father much better than I would.”
 “You’re right, of course,” Hector said, “I… should go talk to her.”
 “Yes, you should,” Eliwood said, “And send her my regards.
 But before that… why is it important to you that Lilina is strong?”
 “What, are you saying my daughter should be weak?”
 Hector asked, defensively.
 “Nothing of the sort,” Eliwood said, “I’m just trying to consider your problem from a different perspective.
 Knowing you, the solution you have in mind is to make Lilina stronger, correct?”
 “Of course it is,” Hector said, “If the problem is that she isn’t strong enough, what other solution could there be?”
 “Well, the root problem could be in your need for her to be strong, or in how you define strength.
 If you force her to fight when she doesn’t want to, she’ll be unhappy; I am simply looking for a solution that avoids that,” Eliwood said.
 “I still don’t really get it,” Hector said, “But I guess that’s why I came to you for advice.
 Because you get things I don’t.”
 He took a deep breath and sighed.

 “I really wish she didn’t have to be strong,” Hector said, “I wish I could protect her from ever having to know any suffering or hardship.
 Some say a life without pain is a life without meaning, but I’d give her a life like that in a heartbeat, no matter the cost.
 Those people haven’t seen the smile fade from my precious daughter’s face when she’s torn from her books.
 The excitement I see in her eyes… I think you’d recognize it.
 It looks exactly how I feel when I’m sparring with a worthy opponent.
 But I can’t protect that smile.
 I have to tear it from her face every day, because that is what my people expect of me.
-The people of Ostia will only respect a strong ruler, so I must have a strong heir.
-A weak Marquess will be challenged.
-It’s happened before; some have even been killed.
-And I can’t let that happen to my sweet Lilina.”
+The people of Ostia will only respect a strong ruler, so I must have a strong heir.”
 “That is a tough situation,” Eliwood said, “I don’t suppose it would be easy to sway the minds of the people to accept a leader who values brains over brawn?”
 “If it’s possible, it’d take someone with far more brains than I,” Hector admitted, “And besides, that’s not all.
 I’m also worried about what Greybeard said.”
 “Athos’s last prophesy?”
 Eliwood asked.
 “Yeah,” Hector said, “He said an evil star would rise in Bern, and that all of Elibe would be consumed in war.
 We need Ostia to be as strong as possible for when that happens.
 It may fall to Lilina to fight that war in my stead.”
-“You’re right,” Eliwood said, “I pray this war never comes, but we must pass on our strength to our children, so that they can fight it, if they must.”
+“You’re right,” Eliwood said, “I pray this war never comes, but we must pass on our strength to our children, so that they can fight for their futures, if we cannot.”
 “So then… what should I do about Lilina?”
 Hector asked.
 “It’s hard to say,” Eliwood said, “But I believe that Lilina is strong.
 She was raised by you and Lady Lyndis, after all.
 She may not be strong with axes or swords, like you or I, but strong in her own way.”
 “Strong in what way?”
 Hector asked, “Strong with books?
 A war cannot be won with just books.”
 “A war cannot be won with just axes, or just swords, either,” Eliwood said, “An effective army uses all weapons at its disposal.
 Each soldier has their own strengths and weaknesses, and by working together, they can defeat enemies that none of them individually would stand a chance against.”
 “That sounds like something Mark would say, on the rare occasions he’d speak,” Hector said, “And he’d be right.
 That is how he saved the world, after all.
 The power of friendship, more or less.”
 “More or less,” Eliwood agreed.

 “I’m not gonna lie,” Hector said, “I’m still not sure I totally get it.
 But there’s one thing I know you’re right about.
 I have to believe in Lilina’s strength.
 She may be faced with challenges in her life, but I have faith that she’ll overcome them, even if it’s in a way I never would have imagined.
 So thank you, friend.”
 “You are most welcome,” Eliwood said, “And I’m sure you will get it, in time.
 After all, you have such a clever daughter to teach you.”
 “Hah!”
 Hector laughed, “You’re right.
 I’m sure she’ll get it through this thick skull of mine one of these days.
 But before then… I guess I shouldn’t put off talking to Lyn any longer.”
 “You probably shouldn’t,” Eliwood said, “And I should probably get back to Ninian’s side.
 She hates it when I’m away.”
 “I don’t know what that’s like,” Hector said, “Lyn probably celebrates every day she doesn’t have to put up with me!”
 “I’m sure she doesn’t,” Eliwood said, “She loves you, for some reason.”
 “Do you know what it is?”
 Hector asked, “I’d ask her myself, but I’m afraid she’d realize she’s out of my league.
 Then she’d have to move back to Sacae!”
 “I… huh?”
 Eliwood asked.
 “Well, as Marquess of Ostia, I’m kind of the leader of all of Lycia.
 So if she moved back to Sacae, she’d be outside of the Lycian League, which-” “Dear Gods,” Eliwood said, pinching the bridge of his nose, “With jokes that bad, you must be the greatest father in existence.”
 “Matthew would think it was funny!”
 Hector said.